Zalesak disk

 plot(ϕ)

-# Define the advection equation with a rotational velocity field
+We advect the disk with a rotational velocity field:

 eq = LevelSetEquation(;